 Do you like fictional stories?
 Well, this one is not.
-After facing his true nightmare sucking in his soul, Josh was certain this time, that he is going to die.
+After facing a real nightmare sucking in his soul, Josh was sure this time, that he is going to die.
 The fact that he did not means there is something more than just ghosts and creatures in a horror story.
-Read Encountering Ghosts in India – Part 4/4 with Rees Gargi.
+Read Encountering Ghosts in India – Part 4/4 of Chapter 1 with Rees Gargi.

 Go to the index of this story for all published chapters.